Dog Halloween Safety Tips 2025 | Dog Safety for the Spooky Season

 time

-5 Minute Read
+7 Minute Read

-Updated October 24, 2024
+Updated October 9, 2025

-Humans don’t have to be the only ones that dress up for Halloween.
-Get your dog a Halloween costume that they will adore!
+Are you dressing your dog up this Halloween?
+Humans don’t have to be the only ones who dress up for Halloween.
+Get your dog a Halloween costume that shows off their personality and turns heads!
 Here is a list of the top pet costumes for Halloween.
-When looking for a pet costume, ensure that your dog has enough room to breathe and feel comfortable.

 If you see that your dog is trying to remove the costume or seems to be in distress, then a costume may not be right for your dog.
-Dogs who are not used to clothes are better off with simple pet costumes, like a fun dog bandana or dog bow tie
+Dogs who are not used to clothes are better off with simple pet costumes, like a fun dog bandana or dog bow tie.

 It's important to monitor them in their costumes to make sure they do not try to escape or chew on them and have safe and comfortable mobility.
 Never leave your dog unattended in their Halloween pet costume.

+Stay on High Alert for Candy!
 Be careful that your dog doesn’t eat any candy.
 Any type of candy, from chocolate to candy corn, can be poisonous to your dog.
-Learn more on what to do if your dog ingests candy.
+Learn more about what to do if your dog ingests candy.

 Make sure to store the candy in a place your dog can’t access.
 Watch out for candy wrappers when walking your dog the day after Halloween or if you take them trick or treating.
-Candy wrappers can be just as dangerous for your dog, the wrapper material can cause an internal blockage if ingested.
+Candy wrappers can be just as dangerous for your dog; the wrapper material can cause an internal blockage if ingested.

 dog-training-treats-desktop-CTA